 My friend Joe tracked me down in during my recent travels.
 That’s Joe, the former top US Air Force OSI Case Supervisor, from 1965 – 1971.
-During this time, Joe personally supervised over 2,000 investigations into many important people.
-These included vetting George H. W. Bush, Gen. Westmoreland, and others who were already extremely high level and seeking even higher office, and who, at some point or another, could quite possibly be in positions where they would be dealing with critical situations regarding issues of national security, etc. These extremely thorough investigations went into every aspect of their lives, going back to their childhoods, in many cases.
+During this time, Joe personally supervised about 800 to 1,000 investigations into many important people.
+These included vetting people who were already extremely high level and seeking even higher office, and who, at some point or another, could quite possibly be in positions where they would be dealing with critical situations regarding issues of national security, etc. These extremely thorough investigations went into every aspect of their lives, going back to their childhoods, in many cases.

 Since Joe’s service was well before the digital age, it’s likely that there aren’t any easily accessible records about him.
 However, who Joe is certainly isn’t as important as the inescapable accuracy of what he has concluded and pointed out to anyone who really wants to determine the irrefutable, ironclad nature and singular authenticity of the Billy Meier UFO case for themselves.

 It’s 1964 All Over Again

 As an extremely high-level military investigator – who first approached me as a skeptic of the Meier case – Joe came to his conclusion that the Meier case is 100%, ironclad authentic, based on his expert analysis and examination of the 1964 evidence and established facts about the primary eyewitness, retired UN diplomat, Phobol Cheng.